NlGHT/dotfiles/README.md

 He has made a great wiki for many questions that you might have and issues with setting up (including dependencies) [over here](https://github.com/manilarome/the-glorious-dotfiles/wiki).

 ## Disclaimer
-- This is very much still a work in progress and it will be properly up and running soon!
-Just wanted to get all the main files up.  *Mostly for my own well-being so that it's backed up...*
 - The base Awesome config is all all Gerome Matilla's as referenced in the credits.
 Hence, the license is just the same as the one he used.  **Please correct me if this is not meant to be how it is!**